jhonkaniemi/bite/bite/BiteImpact.md

 * run the impact (either kill all trees, or run the `onImpact` handler)

 ### Specifying the impact
-The impact item supports different impact targets (i.e. which plants/part of plants to affect), and different impact types (i.e. which part of the population to affect).
-The impact is a combination of impact target and impact type, and multiple impacts can be combined.
+BiteImpact supports different impact targets (i.e. which plants/part of plants to affect), and ways to further specify the impact (i.e. which fraction of the population to affect).
+The total impact is a combination of multiple impacts.

 #### Impact targets (`target`):